European-MTP-Accute-Stroke-Detection/stroke-classification/README.md

-# Stroke Type Classifier Model Implementation
+# Stroke Classifier Model Implementation

-This repository contains the implementation code for a Stroke Type Classifier model.
-The model is designed to classify different types of strokes based on medical imaging data, such as MRI or CT scans.
-Accurate classification of stroke types is crucial for timely and effective medical intervention.
+This repository contains the code implementation for the Stroke Type Classifier model.
+The model's purpose is to accurately classify stroke types using medical imaging data, particularly CT scans.
+Precise stroke classification is crucial for prompt and efficient medical responses.
+The model architecture follows a two-step process: initially, an image-level classifier extracts features from individual CT scans, and subsequently, the sequence of these features is fed into a patient-level classifier for the final output.

 ![Model Architecture](./assets/model_architecture.png)